List of Available Audits for Google Ads

 • Campaigns targeting All Countries & Territories: This audit displays and lists how many of your campaigns are targeting all countries and territories.

-• List: Account Location Targets: This audit generates a list of all the locations which are being targeted for each campaign.
+• List: Account Location Targets: This audit generates a list of all the locations that are being targeted for each campaign.

 • List: Account Ad Schedules: This audit helps you identify if there are campaigns that don't have day parts set up.
 You can then use the Hour of the Week Bid Adjustment tool to optimize them.